 Located in the western part of the Southern Carpathians, occupying a surface of 38,138 hectares, this national park protects one of the last remaining pristine forests in Europe.
 Retezat National Park is home to 55 species of mammals, overall 23% of all European terrestrial mammals, including the iconic brown bears, wolves, and lynx.

 Photo via Fotolia

-This protected area also shelters 120 bird species like the song thrush, the ring ouzel, the red-breasted flycatcher, the chiffchaff, nutcracker and the rare and magnificent golden eagle.
+This protected area also shelters 120 bird species like the song thrush, the ring ouzel, the red-breasted flycatcher, the chiffchaff, the nutcracker, and the rare and magnificent golden eagle.
 Due to this great diversity, Retezat National Park was included in the Important Bird Areas Network.
-Even butterflies are a common presence, in number and species, and specialists designed two Prime Butterfly Areas in the area of the park.
-More than one-third of Romanian flora species can be found here and 90 of these plants are extremely important for conservation as they are endemic, while 130 are rare or vulnerable.
+Even butterflies are a common presence, in number and species, and specialists assigned two Prime Butterfly Areas in the area of the park.
+More than one-third of Romania’s flora species can be found here and 90 of these plants are extremely important for conservation as they are endemic, while 130 are rare or vulnerable.